mccallm1/CS476_Quic/quic project notes.md

 ## Wireshark
 We can use wireshark to measure and record transmissions so we can look at them later.
-In order to use wireshark, we will need to match the writeshark version to the QUIC draft version of the implimentation we're using.
+In order to use wireshark, we will need to match the wireshark version to the QUIC draft version of the implementation we're using.

 Version requirements are detailed here: https://github.com/quicwg/base-drafts/wiki/Tools

 ## Quic Tracker
 Instead of making test ourselves, it may also be useful to use this tool.
-It is currently used to test the implimnetations of quic.
+It is currently used to test the implementations of quic.
 It can be compiled as a docker container, making it portable and easy to use.

 The code for it is located here: https://github.com/QUIC-Tracker/quic-tracker